bionic-gpt/bionic-gpt/website/content/docs/running-locally/docker-compose.md

 ## Prerequisites

-The easiest way to gedt running with BionicGPT is with our `docker-compose.yml` file.
+The easiest way to get running with BionicGPT is with our `docker-compose.yml` file.
 You'll need [Docker](https://docs.docker.com/engine/install/) installed on your machine.

 The you can cut and paste the `docker-compose.yml` below and run `docker-compose up`.

 ## Upgrades

-When upgradeding to the latest version of BionicGPT we recommend running `docker-compose down -v` to completely delete the database.
+When upgrading to the latest version of BionicGPT we recommend running `docker-compose down -v` to completely delete the database.

 ## docker-compose.yml